AwaisAnwar01/AwaisAnwar01/README.md

 ## Intro

 👋 Hi there!
-I'm deeply passionate about technology and software development.
-With a solid foundation built through hands-on projects, I've developed a strong understanding of the tech landscape, particularly in streamlining workflows and automating processes.

-Currently, I’m exploring the fascinating world of Large Language Models (LLMs), diving into their applications in natural language processing.
-I’m always eager to learn and innovate, with a focus on creating impactful solutions that drive positive change.
+I'm Awais Anwar

+I'm a Backend and AI Developer passionate about building LLM-powered platforms, voice assistants, and intelligent automation systems that solve real-world problems.
+I specialize in developing scalable, production-ready backends and integrating AI-driven workflows that enhance efficiency and accessibility.

+Currently, I’m working on projects that combine FastAPI, Django, LangChain, and PostgreSQL to create systems that think, respond, and adapt — from AI interviewers to intelligent tutoring assistants.
+I love exploring the intersection of backend engineering and applied AI, turning complex ideas into reliable, high-performance solutions.

+💡 Always learning.
+Always building.
+Always improving.